Support Us Button Widget

 Photo by the CHStoday team

-When you receive our daily emails, you’ll notice we share the tide times at the top of our newsletter.
-Have you heard of what an exceedingly high tide is called?
+When you receive our daily emails, you’ll notice we share the tide times at the top of the newsletter.
+Have you heard what an exceedingly high tide is called?

-King Tide is a nonscientific term describing Perigean spring tides, the highest tides that happen yearly.
-The average high tide in Charleston is ~5.5 feet, and during a King Tide event, the high tide can reach 7 feet or higher.
+A king tide is a nonscientific term for Perigean spring tides — the highest tides that occur each year.
+The average high tide in Charleston is ~5.5 feet, but during a king tide event, the high tide can reach 7 feet or higher.

-This event happens when the moon is either new or full, and is closest to the Earth in its monthly orbit.
+King tides happen when the moon is either new or full and is closest to the Earth in its monthly orbit.

-Sometimes, the effects of a King Tide can go unnoticed, but other times, they can cause or worsen flooding.
-It can make things worse if these events happen during the same time as a storm.
-We saw this during last year’s Tropical Storm Idalia.
+Sometimes, the effects of a king tide can go unnoticed, but other times, they can cause or worsen flooding in low-lying areas.
+It can make things worse if these events happen at the same time as a storm.
+We saw this during Tropical Storm Idalia a couple of years ago.

 The National Weather Service Forecast in Charleston has set these marks in place for flooding: